9-FS/2022-10-23-nHentai-to-PDF-Server/readme.md

 1. Execute the program again.
 This will create a default `./config/headers.json`.
 1. Go to https://www.whatismybrowser.com/detect/what-is-my-user-agent/ and copy your user agent into `headers.json`.
 1. In `./config/settings.json` set `library_path` to the directory you want to download to.
 By default, it will download to `./hentai/`.
+1. In `./config/settings.json` set `library_split` to the maximum number of hentai per sub-directory in your `library_path`.
+Set "0" if you want to disable splitting your library into sub-directories.
+By default, it will split into sub-directories of maximum 100.000 hentai each.
 1. In `./config/settings.json` set `nhentai_tag` to the tag you want to download.
 By default, it will download "language:english"; all english hentai.
 You can set it to any tag you want with "tag:{tag}".
 You can find a list of all tags [here](https://nhentai.net/tags/).

 ### 2.2.
 Google Chrome